caguthrie/caguthrie.github.io/source/_posts/2014-02-12-enumberable-is-enumermazing.markdown

 any?
 include?
 ```
-<p>The functionality I have found most useful, are the searching and sorting methods.
+<p>The functionality I have found most useful are the searching and sorting methods.
 I'll tell you about three of my favorites now.</p>

 <b><h3>sort</h3></b>